 We could encounter regulatory delays if a clinical trial is suspended or terminated by us or, as applicable, by the institutional review boards or the ethics committees of the institutions in which such trials are being conducted, by the data safety monitoring board, which is an independent group of experts that is formed to monitor clinical trials while ongoing, or by the FDA, NMPA, TGA, EMA or other regulatory authorities.
-Such authorities may impose a suspension or termination due to a number of factors, including: a failure to conduct the clinical trial operations or trial site by the FDA, NMPA, TGA, EMA or other regulatory authorities that results in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions, or lack of adequate funding to continue the clinical trial.
+Such authorities may impose a suspension or termination due to a number of factors, including: a failure to conduct the clinical trial in accordance with regulatory requirements or the applicable clinical protocols, inspection of the clinical trial operations or trial site by the FDA, NMPA, TGA, EMA or other regulatory authorities that results in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions, or lack of adequate funding to continue the clinical trial.
 Many of the factors that cause a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our drug candidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory approval of our drug readidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory approval of our drug candidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory approval of our drug candidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory approval of our drug candidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory approval of our drug candidates.
-Further, the FDA, NMPA, TGA, EMA or other regulatory authorities may disagree with our clinical trial besign or our interpretation of data from clinical trials, or may change the requirements for approval even after it has reviewed and commented on the design for our clinical trials.
+Further, the FDA, NMPA, TGA, EMA or other regulatory authorities may disagree with our clinical trial design or our interpretation of data from clinical trials, or may change the requirements for approval even after it has reviewed and commented on the design for our clinical trials.